Ivo-Balbaert/The_Way_to_Mojo/book/2_Setting_up_a_development_environment.md

 See also: § 2.7.2 for how to work with a Jupyter notebook in VS Code.

 ### 2.10.3 Visual Studio Code (VS Code)
-This is one of the most popular programmer’s editors today (https://code.visualstudio.com/)
+This is one of the most popular programmer's editors today (https://code.visualstudio.com/)

 The *official plugin* for Mojo is called [modular-mojotools.vscode-mojo](https://marketplace.visualstudio.com/items?itemName=modular-mojotools.vscode-mojo).
 It features (v 24.2.1):
 * Syntax highlighting for .mojo and .🔥 files

-* Code completion
+??
+Table with hotkeys

+* Outline of code, with struct fields and methods, global variables, functions, main() in particular.
+* Code completion: To trigger a completion press ctrl + space, pressing ctrl + space again will bring up doc hints
 * Code diagnostics and quick fixes
-* API docs on hover
+* API docs on hover: macOS is ⌘ + k, ⌘ + i or ctrl + k, ctrl + i in Linux and Windows
+* Signature help:
+* Go to Symbol: ctrl + shift + o in Linux and Windows.
 * Code formatting
 * Run Mojo File
 * Showing docs

+A *fully featured LLDB debugger* is included.
+Press the down arrow next to the ▶️ button in the top right of a Mojo file, and select Debug Mojo File: ??
+Image with breakpoint.
+The default key is F5, and you can rebind the related hotkeys in Preferences: Open Keyboard Shortcuts > Debug: Start Debugging

 ### 2.10.4 How to work with a Jupyter notebook in VS Code
 Doesn't work ??